abhimanyugupta90/GKE-POC/README.md

 1. gcloud
 2. terraform
 3. python
-4. kubectl..and any necessary other dependencies
+4. kubectl..and any other necessary dependencies.
 Also, you will need to authenticate to your gcloud account and set your project config

 gke-cluster-create.sh - creates a kubernetes cluster using GKE